-Corner-to-corner crochet, also known as diagonal crochet, diagonal box stitch, and c2c, is a method of starting crochet in one corner of a square, growing it row by row on the diagonal until you reach the desired size and then decreasing back down to the opposite corner.
-The stitches, made with double crochet, look very similar to the granny stitch, but the way that the rows are turned and worked on the diagonal give it a slightly different, more interesting, texture.
+Corner-to-corner crochet, also known as diagonal crochet, diagonal box stitch, and c2c, is a method of starting crochet in one corner of a square, growing it row by row on the diagonal until you reach the desired size, and then decreasing back down to the opposite corner.
+The stitches, made with double crochet, look very similar to the granny stitch, but the way that the rows are turned and worked on the diagonal gives it a slightly different, more interesting, texture.

 Diagonal crochet is a historic technique that has recently been given new life, although it is more commonly called c2c today.
 It can be used to make a variety of square objects but is particularly popular for crocheting blankets.
 It is especially popular for graphghans, which alter colors in different diagonal boxes to create beautiful pictures.

 01 of 13

 The first thing you need to do is create a short starting chain.
 This will be the foundation chain into which you will work row 1, which will be the first corner box.